-Customer experience management (CEM or CXM) is the collection of processes a company uses to track, oversee and organize every interaction between a customer and the organization throughout the customer lifecycle.
+Customer experience management (CXM) is the collection of processes a company uses to track, oversee and organize every interaction between a customer and the organization throughout the customer lifecycle.

 Why is CXM important?

-There are a variety of benefits to implementing a CXM strategy:
+There are several benefits to implementing a CXM strategy:

 - Customer retention costs less than acquisition.
 Studies indicate that a 5% increase in customer retention can result in a 25% increase in profit.
 This happens for numerous reasons, but mainly because a retained customer avoids the costs of acquiring a new customer, and satisfied customers tend to order more.

 - Customer feedback drives improvement.
-Voice of the customer data, in the form of web surveys and mobile app feedback as well as phone and chat conversations, provides a blueprint to improve customer experiences and retain customers.
+Voice of the customer (VoC) data from web surveys, mobile app feedback, and phone and chat conversations provide a blueprint to improve customer experiences and retain customers.

 - Happy employees project a better brand experience to the customers.
-Studies show that there is a strong link between employee experience and customer experience.
-Companies with the best customer experience concentrate on measuring voice of the employees data with an eye toward improving their experience and retention.
+Studies show a strong link between employee experience and customer experience.
+Companies with the best customer experience concentrate on measuring voice of the employee data to improve their experience and retention.

 - Contented, loyal customers voluntarily endorse a company's brand to peers.
 Customer endorsement can often weigh more heavily in buying decisions than advertising or marketing efforts.

 - Measuring customer sentiment yields information about competitors.
 Customers compare brands when making their decisions and offering feedback.
 Knowing this information can help a company position itself favorably against a rival.

 What's the difference between CRM and CXM